 Custom Applications – MSPs can create applications for the needs of the customer.
 This is especially helpful for small and medium companies that lack the resources to monitor, manage, and secure their systems and devices.
 If there isn’t an MSP service that exactly fits your needs, contact different companies and ask about custom plans.

 Benefits of Managed IT Services

-With approximately 82 percent of the IT industry made up of small businesses, it’s no wonder the MSP model has gained popularity.
+With approximately 82 percent of the IT industry made up of small businesses, it’s no wonder the Remote IT Services or MSP model has gained popularity.
 While larger businesses have the resources to manage all IT operations in-house, small to medium businesses (SMBs) continue to lean more on outsourcing management.
-A 2018 report by Sherweb noted that 39 percent of SMBs use managed services in some capacity.
+A 2018 report by Sherweb noted that 39 percent of SMBs use remote services in some capacity.
 So what are the benefits of using an MSP and what do SMBs want out of MSPs?